Bhagavata Purana: Philosophy

-While Bhakti Yoga and Dvaita Vedanta are the prominent teachings, states T. S. Rukmani, various passages show a synthesis that also includes Samkhya, Yoga, Vedanta, and Advaita Vedanta.
+According to Sanskritist T. S. Rukmani, while Bhakti Yoga and Dvaita Vedanta are the prominent teachings, various passages show a synthesis that also includes Samkhya, Yoga, Vedanta, and Advaita Vedanta.
+Interpretations from different traditions, for example nondual Advaita Vedanta and Vaishnava theology, coexisted with each other.

 Bhakti

-Cutler states the Bhagavata Purana is among the most important texts on bhakti, presenting a fully developed teaching that originated with the Bhagavad Gita.
+Scholar of Tamil poetry, Norman Cutler states the Bhagavata Purana is among the most important texts on bhakti, elaborating on bhakti as it appears in the Bhagavad Gita.
 Bryant states that while classical yoga attempts to shut down the mind and senses, Bhakti Yoga in the Bhagavata teaches that the mind is transformed by filling it with thoughts of Krishna.

-Matchett states that in addition to various didactic philosophical passages the Bhagavata also describes one of the activities that can lead to liberation (moksha) as listening to, reflecting on the stories of, and sharing devotion for Vishnu with others.
+Matchett states that the narratives themselves are a form of teaching.
+In addition to various didactic philosophical passages, the Bhagavata also describes one of the activities that can lead to liberation (moksha) as listening to, reflecting on the stories of, and sharing devotion for Vishnu with others.
 Bhakti is depicted in the Purana, adds Matchett, as both an overpowering emotion as well as a way of life that is rational and deliberately cultivated.
+Bhakti is not just physical displays of intense emotion, but an appropriate response once one has understood the true nature of reality.

+Since the fourteenth century, Saiva philosophers engaged with the Bhagavata Purana, using Vaisnava bhakti to support their Saiva commitments.